Kv1st3n/Bush-Viper/README.md

 ```

 ## Using Bush-Viper
-To run bush-viper use 'go run .' once in the directory, there are three available modes: DNS, single-port, and wide-range scans
+Bush-Viper uses flags for configuration.
+This means you use specific keys like `-mode` or `ip` to pass your arguments.
+To see all available flags run:

 ```
+# Help
+go run . -help

+# Available modes
 1 = DNS lookup
 2 = single-port scan
 3 = wide-range scan
-4 = Manual (W.I.P.)
 ```

 ### Using DNS lookup
+Pass the target hostname to the `-ip` flag.
 ```
 # Command
-go run . <mode> <hostname>
+go run . -mode 1 -ip <hostname>

 # Example
-go run .
-1 example.com
+go run . -mode 1 -ip example.com

 ```

 ### Using single-port scan
+Specify the target IP and a single port.
 ```
 # Command
-go run . <mode> <IP> <port>
+go run . -mode 2 -ip <IP> -port <port>

 # Example
-go run .
-2 127.0.0.1 80
+go run . -mode 2 -ip 127.0.0.1 -port 80

 ```

 ### Using wide-range scan
-**Mode 3 defaults to ports 1-65535 if only the IP-address is provided but you can optionally specify a custom range**
+**Mode 3 defaults to ports 1-65535 if only the IP-address is provided but you can optionally specify a custom range using a hyphen**
 ```
 # Basic Command (Default)
-go run . <mode> <IP>
+go run . -mode 3 -ip <IP>

 # Example
-go run .
-3 127.0.0.1
+go run . -mode 3 -ip 127.0.0.1

 # Custom Range Command (Scans only ports 80 through 443)
-go run .
-3 127.0.0.1 80 443
+go run . -mode 3 -ip 127.0.0.1 -port 80-443

 ```